davidwesst/davidwesst.github.io/src/blog/how-much-is-enough-documentation/index.md

 ---

-title: "How much is enough documentation?
-(Because I know I need it, but don't want to make it)"
+title: "How much is enough documentation?"
 date: "2022-11-08T12:00:00-05:00"
 tags:
 - madr